KoalasinTraffic/KoalasinTraffic.github.io/spd/_boss/kraken.md

 The kraken periodically strikes nearby towers with its tentacles and can [destroy towers](/spd/tower) with its massive damage.
 This action can not be stopped.
 This boss is the main disruptor for mazing levels, but can be recovered through quick tactics.

-* Damage per Attack: 10 HP
+* Damage per attack: 10 HP

-* Attack Frequency: 9 seconds
+* Attack frequency: 9 seconds

 * Health: 180%

-* Movement Speed: 71%
+* Movement speed: 71%

-* Damage to Player Base: 20 HP
+* Damage to player base: 20 HP

 <img src="/assets/images/spd/enemy-kraken.gif" width="449" height="283">